keithrsialana/Voice-Assistant/README.md

 ## Current Functionalities
 These are Functionalities that have been completed:
-- searching the web
+- searching the web ("Search something up on Google for me")
-- naming the assistant
+- naming the assistant ("Change your name")
-- naming the user
+- naming the user ("Change my name")
-- sleep mode
+- sleep mode ("Go to sleep")

 ## Known bugs
 - depending on the mic, the assistant will hear background sounds.
 Can interfere with multi-input tasks like setting an alarm or creating an event on the calendar.